lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

 However, there is something I really like about this approach: the `Builder`{.haskell} type definition gives you a lot of useful information already.
-Both the `State`{.haskell} and `Reader`{.haskell} Monads have a well established semantics most Haskellers will understand in a glance.
+Both the `State`{.haskell} and `Reader`{.haskell} Monads have a well-established semantics most Haskellers will understand in a glance.
 A bit of documentation won’t hurt, but I suspect it is not as necessary as one could expect.
 Moreover, the presence of the `IO`{.haskell} Monad tells everyone using the `Builder`{.haskell} Monad might cause I/O.